Geometric framework to predict structure from function in neural networks: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 The authors thank Tianzhi (Lambus) Li, Srini Turaga, Andrew Saxe, Ran Darshan, and Larry Abbott for helpful discussions and comments on the manuscript.
-This work was supported by the Howard Hughes Medical Institute and Janelia's Visiting Scientist Program. \onecolumngrid {A.\arabic{equation}}
+This work was supported by the Howard Hughes Medical Institute and the Janelia Visiting Scientist Program. \onecolumngrid {A.\arabic{equation}}